We have moved!

 Troubleshooting Automated minor upgrades

-Umbraco Cloud supports doing the minor upgrades of your projects in an automated manner.
-The feature is available when a new minor version of Umbraco is released (i.e. 7.5.0 or 7.6.0).
+Umbraco Cloud supports doing minor upgrades to your projects in an automated manner.
+The feature is available when a new minor version of Umbraco is released (i.e. 9.5.0 or 9.6.0).

 Database upgrade failing